This page contains the most pertinent and frequently-asked questions on the subject of eligibility for ST3 posts.

 If at the time of application you do not have Part 2 or PACES, you will need to demonstrate that you have applied or are awaiting the results of these examinations at the time of interview.

-Offers can be made subject to you passing the missing parts of the examination, but you will not be able to take up an ST3 post until you prove that you have gained the entire qualification; you must be able to demonstrate that you have passed all sections of the examination by 6 August 2014 .
+Offers can be made subject to you passing the missing parts of the examination, but you will not be able to take up an ST3 post until you prove that you have gained the entire qualification; in round 2 you must be able to demonstrate that you have passed all sections of the examination by 31 December 2014 .